Brief data for post-6- tension post

 The shaded area is stressed very little, which means that most of the stresses occur at the bolts located at the lower leg.
 And connected to the plate.

-As the load is applied, the transfer of that load to the unbolted portion, will not occur immediately but, after a lag, that is why this phenomenon is called shear lag.
+As the load is applied, the transfer of that load to the unbolted portion will not occur immediately but after a lag; this phenomenon is called shear lag.

 Note that the angle is connected alone with only one leg, and only one leg is connected to the plate.
 This leads to a concentration of stress along that leg and leaves a part of the unconnected leg part of the un-connected leg unstressed or stressed very little.

-This means that stress for the connected portion will be increased due to the lack of sharing of the unconnected part, which may exceed the Fy.
+This means that stress for the connected portion will be increased due to the unconnected part’s lack of sharing, which may exceed the Fy.
 The further we move out from the connection, the more uniform the stress becomes.

-In the transition region, the shear transfer has lagged, a phenomenon known as shear lag.
+The shear transfer has lagged in the transition region, a phenomenon known as shear lag.

-The x̅ is closer since the bigger area has a closer CG, as known from the statistics.
+As the statistics show, the xฬ… is closer since the bigger area has a closerย CG.
 So the angle in shape b is more effective than in shape a.
 Shear lag affects both bolted and welded connections, therefore the effective net area concept is applied to both types of connections, then Ae=U *An, and also for welded connections.

 Does the shear lag factor U have a minimum value?